suri-codes/personal_website/src/content/blog/02-GasGasGas/index.md

   ![ADC](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTQ5nMe4TD3fJrmOjl0bHRXgIEqVDuP4NUitA&s)
       <center>**ADC in Action!**</center>

-  To understand what an ADC is, we need to first understand what an analog signal is!
+  To understand what an ADC is, we need to first understand what an analog signal is.
   To put it simply, an analog signal is any "value" (of some physical thing) that vary's over time.
   For example if you had a microphone that measures how loud a room is, its outputting an analog signal because the decibels in the room are varying over time!
 In computer land, analog signals usually refer to some